SSWConsulting/SSW.Rules.Content/rules/power-bi-visualizations/rule.md

 ---
-seoDescription: "Power BI visualizations explained: Maps, Charts, Tables, and more."
+seoDescription: Power BI visualizations explained: Maps, Charts, Tables, and more.
 type: rule
 title: Do you know when to use each visualization in Power BI?
 uri: power-bi-visualizations